AlvaroFranco/AFSoundManager/README.md

 ##Usage

-First of all, make sure that you have imported both classes into the class where you are going to play audio.
+First of all, make sure that you have imported the main class into the class where you are going to play audio.

 	#import "AFSoundManager.h"
-	#import "AFAudioRouter.h"

 Then, you only need to call one method to start playing your audio.